• Skip to primary navigation

 Vegan Cauliflower Tacos Al Pastor

 Sweet, tangy al pastor sauce cooked with cauliflower for an easy and delicious vegan taco!
 Roasted tender cauliflower tacos with a spicy, sweet pineapple and dried chile sauce.
-Top with a mild pineapple-jalapeño salsa for a delicious bite.
 A perfect option for Taco Tuesday’s or Meatless Mondays that will please your tacos cravings!

 Vegan Cauliflower Tacos Al Pastor